 Enhancing with Ambient Lighting

 Ambient lighting sets the overall tone for the kitchen.
-It is essential to create a welcoming and functional environment.
+It matters to create a welcoming and functional environment.
 Recessed lighting fixtures or ceiling-mounted options provide a soft, even glow to the entire area.

 Consider incorporating dimmer switches.
 They allow flexibility to adjust brightness levels based on the time of day or activity.
 A ceiling fixture, such as a stylish chandelier, can also serve as a focal point.